Rhode Island Expungement Lawyers Help You Clear Your Record

 Certain circumstances must exist in order for your case to even be considered for expungement.
 Grounds to have a conviction expunged vary on a state-by-state basis, but you may be able to have your record destroyed if:

-Do not let a lapse in judgment have a permanent negative impact on your health and happiness.
-Instead, contact the Law Offices of Lawrence J. Signore to discuss having your record expunged.
-To arrange a free consultation, please call 401-273-3000 or complete our contact form.
-We represent clients in Providence and throughout Rhode Island.
+Do not let a lapse in judgment or wrong act have a negative impact on your future health and happiness.
+Instead, contact The Law Offices of Lawrence J. Signore to discuss having your record expunged.
+Reach out to our Providence, Rhode Island office online or at 401-273-3000 to schedule a consultation with a seasoned criminal defense attorney.